danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 ---

 ## Exercise 1
 - A. Examine the output from `adonis2`.
 Find the p-value in the output.
+What is the p-value?
 Did the test show a statistically significant association between Sample.Group and beta diversity?
 - B. `adonis2` took a few seconds to run.
 This is because it is a permutation-based test.
 It randomly permutes the sample IDs many times, and uses those permutations to generate a null distribution for the difference between groups.
 Then it compares the actual difference between groups to the null distibution from the permutations to get a p-value.
 Read the documentation for the `adonis2` function by running `?adonis2` in the console.
 How many permutations does it perform by default?
 Try running it again with 9999 permutations.
 Copy the command you ran and a screen capture of the output to your worksheet.
 - C. What is the new _p-value_?
 Did it get larger or smaller?
 Why?